An easy, practical guide to getting your accounts on track!

 - Mark each matched item.
 Any item in your records but not on the bank statement (or vice versa) is an outstanding item to investigate.

-3) Identify and catalogue timing differences/corrections
+Step 3: Identify and catalogue timing differences/corrections

-But timing differences are a part of life, and there are perfectly legitimate reasons: that check you wrote on the last day of your statement period may not have cleared yet; those deposits you made right after the close of business may not show up on the bank’s record yet.
+But timing differences are a part of life, and there are perfectly legitimate reasons: That check you wrote on the last day of your statement period may not have cleared yet; those deposits you made right after the close of business may not show up on the bank’s record yet.
 Type those as outstanding checks or deposits in transit on your reconciliation sheet.

 If you spot errors — for example, duplicate entries, incorrect amounts or transactions that you don’t recognize — point to these mistakes clearly.
 If the errors are due to a bank, contact them with evidence immediately.
 For internal errors, log correcting entries in your ledger and explain why the correction is required to leave a clear trail for audits.